bihealth/WiPP/README.md

 ## Troubleshooting
 - *there is no package called ‘MSnbase’*

-Add the following line **to the top** of the file "envs/R_env.yaml" und the section "dependencies":
+Add the following line **to the top** of the file "envs/R_env.yaml" under the section "dependencies":
 ```
 - bioconductor-msnbase=2.4.0=r341h470a237_1
 ```